souryacs/LitRevw/SingleCellMethods.md

 ## Gene regulatory network (GRN)

-[SCENIC - Aibar et al. Nat Meth 2017](https://pubmed.ncbi.nlm.nih.gov/28991892/) GRN from scRNA-seq data.
+[SCENIC: single-cell regulatory network inference and clustering - Aibar et al. Nat Meth 2017](https://pubmed.ncbi.nlm.nih.gov/28991892/) GRN from scRNA-seq data.
 Predicts interactions between TFs and target genes.
 Coexpression is computed at a very limited distance (~20 Kb) between genes and TFs.
+1) Co-expressed TF and gene by GENIE3, 2) Putative TFs by RCisTarget (motif discovery), 3) AUCell algorithm for cell-specific regulons.

 [SCENIC+ - Gonzlez-Blas et al. Nature Methods 2023](https://www.nature.com/articles/s41592-023-01938-4) Extends SCENIC by using  scATAC-seq data to identify the enhancers associated with candidate TFs and identify their correlation with the candidate gene expression.
 The co-accessibility of peaks helps to identify and examine the TFs related to selective peaks up to 150 Kb distance from the gene.